How To Get A Business License: Expected Cost, Timeline, & Resources To Get You Started

 - Vermont: Vermont’s Department of Taxes small business guide recommends registering with the Secretary of State. and to use the resources at the Small Business Administration about license requirements.

-- Virginia: Virginia’s One-Stop Business Shop sends interested small business owners to the City Applications informational site about Virginia’s business licenses.
+- Virginia: Virginia’s City Applications informational site contains information about Virginia’s business licenses.
 The site says, “The common form of local business license in Virginia is the license tax.
 Typically, this is an annual application that all businesses must file where the fee is a calculation based off your gross receipts from the previous year.”

 - Washington: The Washington State Department of Revenue’s Business Licensing Wizard will walk small business owners through a business activity search to determine what type of license a small business might need.